Compliance

 How automation saves the day

-Sage Accounting Accountants Edition lets you prepare, submit, and track VAT 201 declarations directly to SARS–eliminating human error, remediation, and time spent on frustrating admin.
+Sage Accounting Accountants Edition lets you prepare, submit and track VAT201 declarations through the SARS eFiling system–helping to reduce manual errors, rework, and time spent on administrative tasks.

 • Easy integration: Simply select the ISV activation within Sage SARS eFiling, let the VAT 201 wizard help you integrate VAT amounts, and leave it to do its magic.